MicrosoftEdge/WebView2Feedback/specs/CustomDefaultDownloadLocation.md

   /// Sets the `DefaultDownloadPath` property.
 The value should be
   /// an absolute path.
 Returns `E_INVALIDARG` if the
   /// value is invalid, and the default download path is not changed.
 If the
-  /// directory does not exist, it will be created at the time of the next
+  /// directory does not yet exist, it is created at the time of the next
   /// download.
+The user can still change the path through the Save As dialog.
   [propput] HRESULT DefaultDownloadPath([in] LPCWSTR value);
 }
 ```